gdcc/exporter-transformer/README.md

 # Transformer Exporter
 This Dataverse exporter allows you to have up to a 100 exporters using one single pre-built jar.
 All you need to do is to download that jar into your exporters directory and create an other directory within the exporters directory (up to 100 of them) containing at least a `config.json` and a `transformer.json` files.
 Edit these files to achieve the exporter you need.
-Use the provided examples and the developer guide section as inspiration.
+Use the provided [examples](/examples/) and the developer guide section as inspiration.

 ## Installation

 If not yet configured, set the [dataverse-spi-exporters-directory](https://guides.dataverse.org/en/latest/installation/config.html#dataverse-spi-exporters-directory) configuration value first.
-Then `cd` into the directory you configured and download the [jar file](https://repo1.maven.org/maven2/io/github/erykkul/dataverse-transformer-exporter/1.0.1/dataverse-transformer-exporter-1.0.1-jar-with-dependencies.jar) together with the examples you want to try out:
+Then `cd` into that directory you configured and download the [jar file](https://repo1.maven.org/maven2/io/github/erykkul/dataverse-transformer-exporter/1.0.1/dataverse-transformer-exporter-1.0.1-jar-with-dependencies.jar) together with the examples you want to try out:

 ```shell
 # download the jar